thuliteio/thulite.io/content/_index.md

 +++
-title = "Build production-ready websites without the hassle" description = "Thulite is a web framework designed for speed, security, and SEO — all powered by Hugo and npm." summary = "Thulite is a web framework designed for speed, security, and SEO — all powered by Hugo and npm." date = 2025-08-29T06:03:20+02:00 lastmod = 2026-02-16T11:31:51+01:00 draft = false
+title = "Build production-ready websites without the hassle" description = "Thulite is a Hugo and npm web framework for shipping fast, secure, SEO-friendly sites with modern tooling, integrations, and starters." summary = "Thulite is a web framework designed for speed, security, and SEO — all powered by Hugo and npm." date = 2025-08-29T06:03:20+02:00 lastmod = 2026-03-19T09:02:45+01:00 draft = false

 [params.notice]